You are here

 34 C.F.R.
 Part 106, without preamble (Aug 14, 2020 to the present)

 34 C.F.R.
 Part 106 (prior to Aug 14,2020)

 On June 23, 2022, the U.S. Department of Education’s Office for Civil Rights (OCR) released proposed amendments to the Department’s Title IX regulations.
 The proposed regulations aim to ensure full protection under Title IX for students, employees, and others and end all forms of sex discrimination in federally funded elementary and secondary schools and postsecondary institutions.
 The agency’s goal is to ensure that no person experiences sex discrimination in education, that all students receive appropriate support as needed to access educational opportunities, and that school procedures for investigating and resolving complaints of sex discrimination, including sex-based harassment and sexual violence, are fair to all involved.
 The proposed regulations would also clarify Title IX’s coverage of discrimination based on sexual orientation and gender identity, as well as sex stereotypes, sex characteristics, and pregnancy or related conditions.

 The Department’s Proposed Title IX Rule was published in the Federal Register on July 11, 2022, thus beginning the 61 day public comment period.
-To submit a comment, go to the Proposed Title IX Rule and click on the green box at the top that says “Submit a Formal Comment.”
-The public comment period will close on Sept 12, 2022.
+The public comment period closed on Sept 12, 2022.

 An Overview of the 2020 Title IX Regulations: What they are and Steps to Take